Collections-based botany in a changing world

 Botanical knowledge in action

-Inventories, taxonomy, conservation assessments, community partnerships, and restoration of threatened plants and places.
+Inventories, taxonomy, conservation assessments, community partnerships, and conservation of threatened plants and places.